intel-ctrlsys/actsys/README.md

 ## Versioning

 This project uses [Semver](http://semver.org/) as its versioning scheme.
+Versions are marked with tag and show up in the [releases section of github](https://github.com/intel-ctrlsys/actsys/releases).

+To learn how to tag a new version, see the [git tag tutorial](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+If you mess up, you can always [delete a tag](https://stackoverflow.com/questions/5480258/how-to-delete-a-git-remote-tag).

 ## Tests